icecapped/Gesture-Control/README.md

 # Gesture-Control
-Java bluetooth reciever code for a gesture control device created for the Victoria Park IB class of 2021 Group 4 project.
+Gesture control device for presentations and other stuff.
+Programmed in Java using the Bluecove library.

 Electronic components for the device include:
 - Arduino Nano